axelcola/custom-karabiner/README.md

 Hyperkey = u/o as back/forward for Visual Studio Code:
                 u/o with Hyperkey as back/forward for VS Code

-'v' w hyper as delete line
+'x' w hyper as delete line